FlowFuse/website/src/_includes/core-nodes/function-use-case.md

-## What Is a Function in Node-RED?
+## What Is a Function node in Node-RED?

 In Node-RED, a function node allows you to write custom JavaScript code to process message objects in your flow.
 It's used for specific tasks that can't be accomplished with the standard built-in nodes alone.
 When you write custom JavaScript in a function node, this code gets executed every time a message passes through the node.